About LCPD

 What the Land Conservation Department is All About

-The Pepin County Land Conservation Committee and Land Conservation Department strive to target four major goals:
+The Pepin County Land Conservation Committee and Land Conservation Department Goals:

 1. To protect and enhance the quality and quantity of water resources.